-Students' knowledge and understanding are assessed by a combination of unseen written exams; assessed coursework in the form of essays, assignments and studentled seminars; book reviews; applied research projects; dissertations.
+Students' knowledge and understanding is assessed by a combination of unseen written exams; assessed coursework in the form of essays, assignments and studentled seminars; book reviews.

 B. Cognitive (thinking) skills

 On completion of this programme the successful student will be able to: